langchain-ai/agent-evals/startup_data_enrichment/README.md

 ## Dataset

 The dataset used can be found [here](https://smith.langchain.com/public/afabd12a-62fa-4c09-b083-6b1742b4cc3a/d).
-This dataset has a list of AI startups to extract the following fields for:
+This dataset has a list of AI startups to do research on and extract the following fields for:

   - `name`
   - `description`
   - `website`